Next class starting January 2023 — full-time day program. See below for details.

 centers, medical/wellness offices, and on-site for workplaces and client's homes.

-Find the Massage Therapy Matriculation form on the Catalog page under Admissions Requirements.
+Download the Massage Therapy Matriculation form (PDF)

 Learn More